-- a.
-Use dry cleanup methods, e.g. square nose shove and broom. - b.
-Wet methods are allowed if wastewater is prevented from entering the storm water system, e.g. wet/dry vacuum, disposal to our landscaped areas. - c.
+- b.
+Wet methods are allowed if wastewater is prevented from entering the stormwater system, e.g. wet/dry vacuum, disposal to our landscaped areas. - c.
 When a broom and a square nosed shovel cannot pick any appreciable amount of material. - d.
 Dispose of waste according to General Waste Management SOP, unless superseded by specific SOPs for the operation. - e.
 Never discharge waste material to storm drains